PllewxaM/Wordle-for-the-World/README.md

      git clone https://github.com/PllewxaM/Wordle-for-the-World.git

-Navigate to the source code folder using the command
+Navigate to the source code folder using the command:

      cd .\Wordle-for-the-World\src\